Get a quote

 Why do home insurance refund checks happen?

-Home insurance refund checks are sent when the insurance company owes you money.
-Here are a few reasons why you might receive a refund check from your home insurance provider.
+Home insurance refund checks are issued when the insurance company owes you money.
+There are a few common reasons why you might be due a refund.

 How homeowners insurance companies calculate and issue refund checks depends on the situation.
 Here are some of the most common scenarios.